TonyM1958/FoxESS-Cloud/README.md

 ```

 # PV Output
 These functions produce CSV data for upload to [pvoutput.org](https://pvoutput.org) including PV generation, Export, Load and Grid consumption by day in Wh.
-They operate by getting the raw power data for a day (5 minute samples, or 288 values per variable, per day) and integrating kW to get an overall kWh energy value for that day.
-This approximation is required as the Fox Cloud API does not expose the PV energy generation.
-Typically, the results are within 4% of the values reported by the energy meters built into the inverter.
+The functions use the energy estimates created from the raw power data (see above).
+The estimates include PV energy generation that are not otherwise available from the Fox Cloud.
+Typically, the energy results are within 3% of the values reported by the meters built into the inverter.

-You can also apply Time Of Use (TOU) to the grid import and export data - this splits the data into time periods: off-peak is 02:00 to 05:00, peak is 16:00 to 19:00.
-Energy use outside these periods are allocated as to the 'shoulder' category.
+Time Of Use (TOU) is applied to the grid import and export data, splitting the energy data into off-peak, peak and shoulder categories.

 ```
 date_list(s,e)